aarongilly/aarongilly.github.io/_gillespedia/markdown.md

    teaser: https://lh3.googleusercontent.com/pw/ACtC-3evmk2lAqS1UmvcOfWgjCdlJrkVPCL0sh4JVY4x4nf6-8kBqgKy2LEQF-98RgZflgYrf5KR5ap5i7MJE0b1IoCWgjfiLOj_7arm-cv79EN-PW6PcBAKopwnUV1w2sdDhF-4Nqkz9_AI2nB7bg2-eRk03g=w250
 ---

-# What is Markdown

 Markdown is a text-based text styling language.
 In layman's terms, it is a couple of additional characters you put in your writing that the computer uses to change how it looks.
-It allows you to do things like **bold** and *italicize* your text without taking your hands off the keyboard.
+It allows you to do things like **bold**, *italicize*, and [hyperlink](https://en.wikipedia.org/wiki/Hyperlink) your text without taking your hands off the keyboard.

-## Some History
+# Some History

 Markdown was first codified into a standard in 2006 by a guy named John Gruber, whom I know nothing about, in collaboration with a guy named Aaron Swartz, whom I know enough about to say he died way too early and contributed more to the world of technology than I'll ever accomplish.

-## A Brief Aside on Text Styling

-Rest assured, dear reader, I'm certain this does not apply to you.
-I wanted to state that up front.

-Why does nobody use text styles?
-I have worked with multiple dozens of people in the context of Word and Google Docs, and almost *never* does anyone utilize proper "styling" options.
-Everybody who wants to create a new paragraph hits Enter twice.
-Everybody who wants a new header just makes the font bigger.
-The worst is when people who want a new page just enter a ton of blank lines until they get down to the next page.
-There are proper solutions for **all** of these situations, and they scale much more nicely.

-Aside over.
-Back to Markdown.

 # Why is it Popular?